 Blue filter, anti-reflective and anti-glare coatings are another valid option for anyone who uses mobile devices frequently, but especially for individuals over the age of 40 who are more susceptible to eyestrain and dry eye.

 You don’t have to live with less-than-perfect vision.
 If you’re experiencing trouble seeing near, far or both, schedule an eye exam* to ensure you’re seeing your best, every day.
-Even if you don’t need multifocal lenses, a routine eye exam can help catch warning signs for age-related vision problems early, keeping your body healthy and your vision clear.
+Even if you don’t need multifocal lenses, a routine eye exam can help catch warning signs for age-related vision problems early as preventing development of cataracts, keeping your body healthy and your vision clear.

 We're finding your insurance benefits information.